 Let’s start with some quick history.
 During the space race in the 1960s, many innovative products and processes were developed that have benefited humanity.

-After potential applications for the medical and consumer fields were realized, visco elastic foam was sold to a public company which would eventually introduce memory foam mattresses in the 1990s.
+After potential applications for the medical and consumer fields were realized, viscoelastic foam was sold to a public company that would eventually introduce memory foam mattresses in the 1990s.
 This marked a major breakthrough in an industry that had seen little advancement in nearly a century.

 As awareness of memory foam and its use in mattresses spread, consumers began to take notice of the distinct benefits the material offers.
 Growing popularity and innovation spurred a variety of manufacturers to enter the field.
 Today memory foam mattresses account for 20% of industry sales (and growing) and rate highest in owner satisfaction according to Sleep Like The Dead’s research into reviews.

 Benefits of Sleeping on a Memory Foam Mattress

 If you are curious about memory foam beds, get to know the benefits these types of mattresses offer to see if one might be right for you.

 1. Pressure Point Relief